The Pokemon Trainer Red Champion Ver Nendoroid is a limited edition figure for the 20th Anniversary of Pokemon.

 Venasaur’s plant is detached in the box and pops on very easily.
 His head, and arms can move a tiny bit.

 Red’s face can be swapped by taking off the front of his cap first.
 The shoulders, arms, and hands are all swappable, as well.
-The legs move but cannot be removed from the body like the arms and head.
+The legs move but cannot be removed from the body.
 There’s also a spare neck joint in the package.

-The backpack attaches to the backpack straps and the indent on the back of the figure.
-The head of the figure must be removed before placing the straps on the back of the figure, and then connecting all three pieces together.
-The backpack and straps don’t really lock in well, so you have to be careful when putting these together.
-There is another indent on the backpack that attaches to a brace and base.
+The backpack attaches to the backpack straps, which fits between the indent on the back of the figure.
+The backpack and straps don’t lock in well, so you have to be careful when putting these together.
+There is another indent on the backpack that attaches to an arm and base.
 The figure cannot stand on its own like the images, and requires a clear brace that attaches to a clear base.

 Each figure is hand painted, so there may be small differences between each one.
 That’s all there is to this set.
 You can see a thorough unboxing video at the top of this page.
 I make sure to give every piece some time and discussion before putting things together.
 Make sure to subscribe, as well!